MikiP98/HumilityAFM/README.md

 - Add leather variants of the cabinets?
 - Make the leather cabinets dyable?
 - Add carpet covered stairs?
-- Server feature sync?
-  - If done through a datapack, the blocks can be enabled by default on the client?
 - Backport to older MC versions?:
   - 1.19.2?
   - 1.18.2?